-The artist will provide final drawings, prototypes, samples and documents as part of the design documentation stage, noting any amendments to the original design proposal.
+The artist will provide final design and construction drawings, prototypes, samples and documents as part of the design documentation stage, noting any amendments to the original design proposal.
 Where appropriate, the artist meets with the engineer to obtain engineering specifications and certification where they are required for the structural elements or fixing.

 The artist also needs to demonstrate that any professionals they engage have the relevant insurance.

-This is a project hold point until appropriate and sufficient documentation is provided for Public Art Panel approval.
+Note: This is a project hold point until appropriate and sufficient documentation is provided and accepted by the Public Art Panel, and Council has provided approval to progress the project.